100 Notable alumni of

 -

 Hargurdeep Saini is an Indian-Canadian scientist and university administrator.
 He is the president and vice-chancellor of McGill University in Montreal.
-He was previously the president and vice-Chancellor of Dalhousie University, a vice-chancellor and President of University of Canberra, a vice-president of University of Toronto, and principal of the university's Mississauga campus.
+He was previously the president and vice-Chancellor of Dalhousie University, a vice-chancellor and President of University of Canberra, and a vice-president of the University of Toronto and principal of its Mississauga campus.

 -